Northern waterthrush: Behavior

-Reproduction
+Breeding

-The breeding habitat of the northern waterthrush is wet woodlands near water.
-It nests in a stump or among tree roots where it lays three to six eggs, cream- or buff-colored, with brown and gray spots.
-These eggs are laid in a cup nest constructed of leaves, bark strips, and rootlets.
+The breeding habitat of the northern waterthrush is wet woodlands near water, especially rivers and streams.
+It will occasionally nest in upland areas in the roots of fallen trees.
+Northern waterthrushes build a cup nest constructed of leaves, bark strips, and rootlets in cavities or among tree roots.
+It lays three to six eggs, cream- or buff-colored, with brown and gray spots.

-Diet
+Food and feeding

 The northern waterthrush is a terrestrial ground feeder, eating insects, spiders, mollusks (such as snails), worms, and crustaceans found amongst leaf litter, as well as minnows, found by wading through water.

-Vocalization

-The song of loud, emphatic, clear chirping notes generally falling in pitch and accelerating; loosely paired or tripled, with little variation.
-Call a loud, hard spwik rising with a strong K sound.
-The flight call is a buzzy, high, slightly rising zzip.